A complete guide to crusty homemade sourdough baguettes!

 This is where we are going to proof the baguettes

 Shape the dough into baguettes and place on the prepared tea towel.
-Let these rest and proof for about an hour or 1 1/2 hours.
+Loosely cover and let these proof for about an hour or 1 1/2 hours.
 Preheat the oven in the meantime.

 Check the video attached below for shaping or this one here

 Transfer the proofed baguettes on to a peel or on to a tray lined with parchment as shown in the picture.